samhiatt/avian_vocalizations/report/avian-vocalizations-report.md

 # Project Overview

-## Backround
+## Background

 Many social animals communicate using vocalizations that can be used to identify their species.
 The ability to automatically classify audio recordings of animal vocalizations opens up countless opportunities for sound-aware computer applications and could help accelerate studies of these animals.
 For example, a classifier trained to recognize the call of a specific species of bird could be used to trigger a camera recording, or automatically tag a live audio stream containing avian calls with the species of the bird that made it, producing a time-series record of the presence of this species.

 [Xeno-Canto.org](https://www.xeno-canto.org/)(@xenocanto) is an online community and crowd-sourced Creative Commons database containing audio recordings of avian vocalizations from around the world, indexed by species.
 It presents a good opportunity for experimentation with machine learning for classification of audio signals.
 The [Xeno-Canto Avian Vocalizations CA/NV, USA](https://www.kaggle.com/samhiatt/xenocanto-avian-vocalizations-canv-usa)[@xc_ca_nv] dataset was procured for the purpose of jumpstarting exploration into this space.
 It contains a small subset of the available data, including 30 varying-length audio samples for each of 91 different bird species common in California and Nevada, USA.

-Spectrograms (also called sonograms) map audio signals into 2-dimensional frequency-time space, and have long been used for studying animal vocalizations.
+Spectrograms (also called sonograms) map audio signals into 2-dimensional frequency-time space and have long been used for studying animal vocalizations.
 In the book [Bird Song Research: The Past 100 Years](https://courses.washington.edu/ccab/Baker%20-%20100%20yrs%20of%20birdsong%20research%20-%20BB%202001.pdf)(@baker2001bird) Myron Baker describes how a device called the Sona-Graph™, developed by Kay Electric in 1948, began to be used by ornithologists in the early 1950s and accelerated avian bioacoustical research.

 The project [DeepSqueak](https://github.com/DrCoffey/DeepSqueak)(@deepsqueak) at the University of Washington in Seattle uses machine learning to classify spectrograms of ultrasonic vocalizations of mice.
 Their publication in Nature, [DeepSqueak: a deep learning-based system for detection and analysis of ultrasonic vocalizations](https://www.nature.com/articles/s41386-018-0303-6)(@coffey2019deepsqueak), describes how a convolutional neural network was used to study correlations between types of vocalizations and specific behaviors.
 DeepSqueak uses a recurrent convolutional neural network (FasterR-CNN) with object region proposals that identify the locations (the time and frequency) of specific vocalizations.